 Any one of these should have sent up an enormous red flag.
 But the one that should have sent you into a panic was the lack of a cancellation number.
 When a hotel doesn’t offer you one, you should assume your reservation is still active.
 Unfortunately, yours was.

 Although some hotel rooms are still cancelable, many are not.
-In fact, there’s been a steady move toward the airline model, where the most affordable rooms can’t be changed or canceled for any reason.
+In fact, there’s been a shift towards the airline model, where the cheapest rooms are non-changeable and non-refundable.
 So it’s worth making sure, as you did, that your room can be canceled and ensuring that if your plans change, you give the property ample notification.

-I checked with Hyatt, and it turns out your reservation couldn’t be found because someone — it’s not clear who — misspelled your name.
+My advocacy team and I checked with Hyatt, and it turns out your reservation couldn’t be found because someone — it’s not clear who — misspelled your name.
 Within an hour of asking the hotel to investigate, it had reversed the charge, allowing you to buy a ticket from New York back to North Carolina.
+(Here’s our guide to resolving your consumer problem.)

-As a gesture of goodwill, Hyatt enrolled you in its loyalty program and deposited enough points in your account for a one-night stay at one of its hotels.
+As a gesture of goodwill, Hyatt enrolled you in its loyalty program.
+It deposited enough points in your account for a one-night stay at one of its hotels.